Click Beta

 The podcast focuses on finance and investment themes, often delving into market trends, economic forecasts, and personal investing strategies.
 For instance, episodes may explore the implications of emerging technologies on investment strategies, or dissect current economic shifts affecting market dynamics, fulfilling its mission to educate and entertain listeners.

-A futurist, a hedge fund manager, and a financial planner walk into a (virtual) bar, each carrying an investing topic the others don’t know in advance.
-Join Dave Nadig, Jason Buck, and Matt Zeigler for unscripted conversations about markets, the economy, and whatever else crosses their minds.
+A futurist, a financial planner and a special guest walk into a (virtual) bar, each carrying an investing topic the others don’t know in advance.
+Join Dave Nadig and Matt Zeigler for unscripted conversations about markets, the economy, and whatever else crosses their minds.
 We hope you’ll walk away a more informed investor – but we guarantee you’ll enjoy the journey either way

 Timestamps